leunam10/italian-basketball-datasets/originals/readme.txt

-the players_[].csv files contains the statistics for all the players for a specific season
+the players_[season_year].csv files contains the statistics for all the players for a specific season